W3SS/microservices-software-architecture/README.md

 # Catalog App (Udacity project)

 CRUD web application which is based on python-flask, Angularjs, SQLite, Webpack.
-The app uses REST API to make the communication possible between the client and the server code.
+The app uses REST API to make the communication possible between the client and the server code, JWT to make API calls secure.
 To add, update, delete items, a user has to be logged in, there are two ways to log in, Google login or register an account using register form, there is the test account as well.
  username: test, password: test.